Team-Cherry-GraceHopper/Hace-Gropper/README.md

 # Hace Gropper

 ## Introduction
-Hace Gropper is a web-based single player top-down educational game where players discover clues inside different rooms to learn more about famous women in STEM.
+*__Hace Gropper__* is a web-based single player top-down educational game where players discover clues inside different levels to learn more about famous women in STEM.
+Players must try to guess their sprite's name while discovering a few surprises along the way!

 ## Libraries / Technologies
 * [Phaser 3](https://phaser.io/)